ethlimo/documentation/README.md

 ### Support

-Please use the `#community-support` channel in our Discord server for any questions.
-Feature requests should be submitted to the `community-forum`.
+Please use the `#community-support` channel in our [Discord server](https://discord.gg/zf8NxW94rB) for any questions.
+Feature requests should be submitted to the `community-forum` channel.